-An elective for Commerce students.
-Sixty lectures.
-A study of great books of the European tradition, in translation.
+An advanced elective for students in Faculties other than Arts who have already passed in G10 or G13 English.
+A course of 60 lectures on great books of the European tradition, in translation.

-Homer: The Iliad.
+Homer: The Odyssey.
 Sophocles: The Theban Plays.
-Moliere: The Misanthrope and Other Plays.
+Molière: The Misanthrope and Other Plays.
 Voltaire: Candide.
-Balzac: Eugenie Grandet.
+Balzac: Eugénie Grandet.
 Tolstoy: Anna Karenin.
 Flaubert: Madame Bovary.
 Dostoyevsky: Crime and Punishment.
 Ibsen: Three Plays.
-Chekhov: The Complete Plays.
+Chehov: The Complete Plays.
 Maupassant: Boule de Suif and Other Stories.
 (All in Penguin classics.)